senzing-garage/docker-compose-demo/README.md

 do not run in a RedHat Enterprise Linux 8 environment.
 Likewise, `docker` is not a CentOS 8 supported project.
-Although with user-modification it has been shown that docker and docker-compose can run in these environments, the onus is on the user for demonstrating in these environments.
+Although with user-modification it has been shown that docker and docker-compose can run in these environments, the onus is on the user for proper operation of docker and docker networking.

 Senzing will provide support for these docker-compose demonstrations running on platforms that support docker and docker-compose.